 |Test/preview data in Aggregates and Queries||Yes||Yes||No||No|

 |Delete Module in Service Studio||Yes||No||No||No|

-1- Optimizations that only concern the performance of the 1-Click Publish process; 2- When not available the publish process will stop and ask the user if it should abort or continue; 3- By publishing a module with the same name.
+1- Optimizations that only concern the performance of the 1-Click Publish process; 2- When not available the publish process will stop and ask the user if it should abort or continue; 3- Publishing the Current Running Version of a solution ensures all dependencies are refreshed; 4- By publishing a module with the same name.